mozilla-l10n/localizer-documentation/webprojects/SUMO.md

 ### What are the ways to report an issue?

-The best place to report issues is by filing [bugs to SUMO](https://bugzilla.mozilla.org/buglist.cgi?component=Localization&product=support.mozilla.org&bug_status=__open__&list_id=13747088).
+The best place to report issues is by filing [bugs to SUMO](https://bugzilla.mozilla.org/enter_bug.cgi?product=support.mozilla.org&component=Localization).
 This is the quickest way to have a problem resolved.

 Alternatively, you can report a problem through the SUMO l10n forum.
-You can also raise questions through email thread, IRC, and other social channels.
+You can also raise questions through [web projects mailing list](dev-l10n-web@lists.mozilla.org), IRC, and other social channels.
 In the end, issues identified will be tracked through Bugzilla.

-It is not recommended to file issues on [github sumo-l10n](https://github.com/mozilla-l10n/sumo-l10n/issues?q=is%3Aopen+is%3Aissue).
+It is not recommended to file issues on [GitHub sumo-l10n](https://github.com/mozilla-l10n/sumo-l10n/issues?q=is%3Aopen+is%3Aissue).